bsao17/serverless/README.md

 # <h1 style="color: red">Warning⚠️</h1>

-## finally do what google says and prefer to use firestore instead of real time database, because it is more practical and simpler to used !
+## in my humble opinion do what google says and prefer to use firestore instead of real time database, because it's more practical and simpler to used !